ExpiryEats/ExpiryEats/docs/source/managers.rst

 Populate Recipes
 ----------------
-This function handles converting the internal definition of a recipe into a Widget for the UI.\n ``List<Widget> populateRecipes(BuildContext context, List<Recipe> displayRecipes)``
+This function handles converting the internal definition of a recipe into a Widget for the UI.

+``List<Widget> populateRecipes(BuildContext context, List<Recipe> displayRecipes)``

 * context - The BuildContext for the current screen.